-- The subject property is capable of being served by Carrollton's water and sewer system. - Access into the site would be from Parker Road to the north and Dozier Road to the east. - Parker Road abutting the subject tract is in the Town of Hebron.
+- The subject property is capable of being served by Carrollton's water and sewer system. - Access into the site would be from Parker Road to the north. - Parker Road abutting the subject tract is in the Town of Hebron.
 Parker Road is a state road and is currently under construction.
 At some point in the future, Parker Road may be annexed into Carrollton. - Parker Road is under construction by TxDOT.
-The right-of-way will meet the Thoroughfare Plan upon completion. - There is a warehouse/storage/office and nursery to the west of the subject property in the Town of Hebron.
+The right-of-way will meet the Thoroughfare Plan upon completion. - There is a mini-warehouse to the west of the subject property in the Town of Hebron.